alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/boundary.md

 ## One-line definition

-Boundary is the system’s capacity to maintain separation between external input (user intent, context pressure) and its internal commitments, preventing identity capture.
+Boundary is the system’s capacity to maintain separation between external input and internal commitments, such that identity, policy, and values cannot be captured or rewritten by context pressure.

 ## Operational test